 “The longer it takes the president and Congress to negotiate a deal, the higher the odds that the U.S. fiscal situation will unhinge the progress made during the past three years of economic recovery.”

-The president’s staff released a list of business leaders expected Wednesday at the White House, following Tuesday’s event with labor leaders, including AFL-CIO president Richard Trumka.
+The president’s staff did not release a list of business leaders expected Wednesday at the White House, following Tuesday’s event with labor leaders, including AFL-CIO president Richard Trumka.

-General Electric Co CEO Jeff Immelt will attend, as well as American Express Co Chairman and CEO Kenneth Chenault.
+General Electric Co CEO Jeff Immelt was planning on attending, according to a GE spokeswoman, as was American Express Co Chairman and CEO Kenneth Chenault.